Komrod/web-servo/README.md

 - Rename .xjs scripts to .node.js scripts
 - Fix using another file for config
 - Adding script to generate local SSL certificate
-- Tutorial how to create an HTTPS server
+- Tutorial how to create a HTTPS server

 **version 0.4.1**
 - Support HTTP 403 error